iankevinmcdonald/add-image-maps/data_formats.md

 ## Add_Img_Maps internal data formats

-Why did I have two different formats, one for the web form and one for the data object?
-The reason is that every field in the input form needed to have its own name, whereas the &lt;map&gt; elements simply list the co-ordinates together.
+### Why two different formats, one for the web form input and one for the internal representation of the map object?

+Every field in the input form needed to have its own name, whereas the data object is based on the &lt;map&gt; elements, which simply list the co-ordinates together.
-(And I based the map element on those.)

-So the form needed to separate out the co-ordinates.
+So the form needed to give every single co-ordinate its own key.

+#### The Add_Img_Maps Map Object

+The internal Map object itself has a different format, based on (the HTML map element)[https://html.spec.whatwg.org/multipage/image-maps.html#the-map-element].

+* areas
+  * shape
+  * href
+  * alt
+  * coords *list of co-ordinates in order x, y, r*

 ### The Input Form

 The input form names (and ids) are a set of '-' separated associative array keys.